shayanmostafaei/DDML_PRS_ADRD/README.md

 - Epochs: up to 100 (with potential early stopping)
 - Latent dimension: 50
 - No dropout or weight decay

+We report PRS-only AUCs (no covariates) and PRS+covariates AUCs (age/sex/PCs ± APOE genotype), because the main manuscript results are covariate-adjusted.

 For downstream evaluation, the continuous PRS is standardized (Z-score) and used in ROC / PR analyses, Cox models, and stratified analyses.